 If you need peer-reviewed, academic articles for your assignment and your topic is a health related topic, you won't want to spend your time searching in an engineering database.
 Instead, you would want to use a database that has a lot of peer-reviewed articles related to health.

 - Use Our A-Z List of Databases

 The A-Z list of Databases has information about all the databases the library subscribes to.
 You will find descriptions of what is in each database, as well as links to each database.
-If you already know that your teacher wants you to use a certain database, like Academic Search Complete, you will find the link to that database on our A-Z list.
+If you already know that your teacher wants you to use a certain database, like Academic Search Ultimate, you will find the link to that database on our A-Z list.